suus-stack/PCA/README.md

 - Test to determine if environmental changes significantly influence the killing rate.
 - Test to determine if the different boid-flocking rules significantly influence the killing rate.

-This cannot be run separately because it needs the data collected in visualisation.py.
+This cannot be run separately because it needs the data collected from visualisation.py.

 INCOMPLETE MODEL: matrixes
 boids.py contains code to run an agent-based simulation of herring schools and possibly